BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

         PROJECT_SUBMODULES: ''
         FETCH_SINGLE_BRANCH: true

-Now we start configuring the experiment adding the additional ``PARAMETERS`` as shown bellow to create a simple executable experiment
+Now we start configuring the experiment adding the additional ``PARAMETERS`` to create a simple executable experiment

 .. code-block:: yaml